yarsnowing/synckey.github.io/content/tools/2017-03-19-enable-pelican-to-render-markdown-tables.md

 Author: Andy
 Place: Beijing

 Pelican will not process markdown style table in default.
-However, if you want to use this kind of tables.
-You can add the follow config to the pelicanconf.py
+However, if you want to use this kind of tables, you can add the follow config to pelicanconf.py:

     :::python
     MARKDOWN = {